snowflakedb/snowflake-cli/README.md

 where COVERAGE < 75;
 ```

+### Logging
+SnowCLI print logs to console.
+By default, it will print only error level logs, if you need more information you can run command with parameter `-v/--verbose`, this will print logs with level info and higher.
+If it still not enough, there is `--debug` parameter which will print logs with level debug and higher with additional information.

 ## Get involved

 Have a feature idea?
 Running into a bug?
 Want to contribute?
 We'd love to hear from you!
 Please open or review issues, open pull requests, or reach out to us on Twitter or LinkedIn [@jeffhollan](https://twitter.com/jeffhollan) and [@jroes](https://twitter.com/jroes).